Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Effective actions

-while the phase stiffness action in E.(\ref{STIFFNESS_ACTION}) simplifies to that given in Eq.(\ref{STIF_ACTION_0}), which now is local in time variable $\tau$.
-For the product of the anomalous propagators in Eq.(\ref{STIFFENESS_2}) we have \begin{widetext}
+while the phase action in E.(\ref{Equation_A11}) simplifies to that given in Eq.(\ref{Equation_61}), which now is local in time variable $\tau$.
+For the product of the anomalous propagators in Eq.(\ref{Equation_A14}) we have \begin{widetext}

-\end{widetext} Here $z=6$ is the number of the nearest neighbor sites on the three-dimensional cubic lattice.
-After integrating over the imaginary time $\tau'$ in Eq.(\ref{STIFFENESS_2}), we perform the Matsubara frequency summations in Eq.(\ref{PROPAGATOR}) and obtain the phase stiffness parameter $J$ in Eq.(\ref{STIFFENESS_2}) in the final form \begin{widetext}
+\end{widetext} Here $z=6$ is the number of the n.n. sites on the 3D cubic lattice.
+After integrating over the imaginary time $\tau'$ in Eq.(\ref{Equation_A14}), we perform the Matsubara frequency summations in Eq.(\ref{Equation_A15}) and obtain the phase-stiffness parameter $J$ in Eq.(\ref{Equation_A14}) in the final form \begin{widetext}

-\end{widetext} The parameters $\Lambda_{1}({\bf{k}}{\bf{k}}')$ and $\Lambda_{2}({\bf{k}}{\bf{k}}')$ entering in Eq.(\ref{TILDE_STIFFNESS}) are given by
+\end{widetext} The parameters $\Lambda_{1}({\bf{k}},{\bf{k}}')$ and $\Lambda_{2}({\bf{k}},{\bf{k}}')$ entering in Eq.(\ref{Equation_A16}) are given by

-Following the Section \ref{sec:solution_for_Delta}, the summations over the ${\bf{k}}$ wave vectors in Eq.(\ref{TILDE_STIFFNESS}) could be transformed into the integrations with the help of the density of states given in Eq.(\ref{DOSIK}).
-As we see, Eq.(\ref{TILDE_STIFFNESS}) relates the phase stiffness parameter $J$ with the local pairing gap $\Delta$.
-The physical significance of this fact is that the excitonic pair formation is a precondition for the appearance of the phase stiffness and subsequent phase coherence of the preformed excitonic pairs.
-The numerical evaluations of the expression in Eq.(\ref{TILDE_STIFFNESS}) for $T=0$ K are presented in Fig.~\ref{fig:Fig_16} and discussed in the Section \ref{sec:SPHERICALMODEL} of the present paper.
+The summations over the ${\bf{k}}$ wave vectors in Eq.(\ref{Equation_A16}) could be transformed into the integrations with the help of the density of states given in Eq.(\ref{Equation_59}) (see the Section \ref{sec:Section_4_2}).
+As we see, Eq.(\ref{Equation_A16}) relates the parameter $J$ with the local pairing gap $\Delta$.
+The numerical evaluations of the expression in Eq.(\ref{Equation_A16}) for $T=0$ K are presented in Fig.~\ref{fig:Fig_10} and discussed in the Section \ref{sec:Section_5} of the present paper.